 In my case, as auditory learner, I’m a fairly auditory writer, which means that much of the syntax in my work takes on the brain-voice as you get closer to the consciousness of the author or a particular character because I want to preserve an oralish, tumbling-words, out-loud feel to the work.
 Hence, you might find omitted commas, run-on sentences, extreme use of polysyndeton, passive construction, progressive tenses, unconventional compound contractions (“wouldn’t’ve,” “I’d’ve,” and “y’all’ren’t”), compound words that aren’t “real” words (“livingroom,” “coffeetable,” “skinnydipping,” “bumpersticker,” and the above-used “cuttingroom”), paragraphs beginning with compound conjunctions (“And but so”), and other intentional grammatical faux-pas in my writing.
 These stylistic devices are used to advance the narrative in a meaningful, more realistic way.
 That is, they are used for the reader’s benefit, not mine; they also help sculpt a unique writing voice.
 Stated in plain English: I basically pretty much write how I talk, and because I know which rules to bend, I can make it work well in prose.

 And but so the keyword here is intentional.
 If you know which rules to break, you can shape your own distinct writing voice and style.
 If you know what you’re doing, then it’s okay to employ a certain amount of grammatical prestidigitation.
 This is how a writer forms his or her voice.
 If you don’t know what you’re doing, though, you’ll likely do what I did for the better part of a decade: stumble over your keyboard each time you attempt to cobble together an arrogant, clever sentence.

 Ergo, my challenge to you: learn the rules, and then let’s have fun breaking them together.

-Thankfully, you don’t need my help to learn how to be a better writer.
-But if you’d like my direction, I teach an online writing class that might interest you: How to Write Better: General Writing Class.
+You don’t need my help to learn how to be a better writer, but if you’d like my direction, I teach an online writing class: How to Write Better.